Hexheld/hexheld-docs/MD/Pilot16.md

 These 16-bit "registers" reside in the first 32 bytes (16 words) of memory.
 They are used as scratch storage and can hold offsets for memory accesses.

-The high or low 8-bit half of a Z register can be accessed by suffixing "`H`" or "`L`" to the register's name.
+The high or low 8-bit half of a Z register can be specified by suffixing "`H`" or "`L`" to the register's name.

 Z registers are mapped in memory as follows: